deepbiolab/drl/model-based-learning/introduction.md

-# Reinforcement Learning: From Value-Based to Policy-Based Methods
+# Mobel Based Learning: From Value-Based to Policy-Based Methods and the Actor-Critic Framework

 The core goal of reinforcement learning is to learn the **optimal policy** through interaction with the environment.
 So far in **[model free learning](../model-free-learning/)**, where the first step is to estimate the **optimal action-value function**.